 - A behaviour support team working with external agencies

 - Extensive staff training to identify emotional wellbeing and safeguarding concerns

 - Support groups and designated staff for students such as LGBT+ and students from ethnic minorities

 We value the importance of delivering key safeguarding and protection messages to all students through our robust and adaptive curriculum.
 Educating young people about how to safeguard themselves and others is key to their character development and will enable them to have a positive personal ethos.

-- Character education lessons develop student understanding of safeguarding and wellbeing through a range of topics such as bullying, e-safety, healthy relationships and emotional and mental health
+- Character education lessons develop student understanding of safeguarding and wellbeing through a range of topics such as bullying, online safety, healthy relationships and emotional and mental health

-- Values education is taught through the wider school curriculum through topical work such as poetry in English and bullying and mental health in drama
+- Values education is taught across the wider school curriculum, through topical work such as poetry in English and bullying and mental health in drama

 Our students are taught to show respect for our school community.
-Through our security measures we are able to protect and teach our young people during the school day so that they can learn safely.
+Through our safety measures we are able to protect and teach our young people during the school day so that they can learn secure environment.

 - A secure school boundary